-This project investigates the actual and potential role of games to support ‘transformative learning opportunities’ for diverse learners in New Zealand schools.
+This project, now completed, investigated the actual and potential role of games (including digital and non-digital, gameplay, game design, and gamification) to support ‘transformative learning opportunities’ for diverse learners in New Zealand schools.

-The project foregrounds the experiences of New Zealand teachers and learners as game players, game selectors, or game makers.
-It aims to understand:
+The project foregrounded the experiences of New Zealand teachers and learners as game players, game selectors, or game makers.
+It aimed to understand:

 - how users and players think about games in relation to learning

 - what personal and pedagogical choices they make when games are used in learning environments